pwoolvett/devx.pw/docs/src/tutorials/in-the-beginning.md

 # Must read articles

-Read these before everything else, and keep them in mid when developing / contributing:
+Read these before everything else, and keep them in mind when developing / contributing:

 * [Bikeshed, or "the sleep(1) saga"](http://bikeshed.com/)